How to Do a Brand Audit: An Executive’s Guide

 External branding

-The external brand is the public-facing side of the company that reflects market perception.
+The external brand is the public-facing side that reflects how the market perceives you.
 The broader market includes customers and competitors.

 Here are some examples of external brand elements: